junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas finally opens his eyes and looks back.
 Dean thinks even the blue in his eyes fades somewhat with the lack of grace, but maybe it's just the effect of the light.

-Cas tries to climb out of the Impala on his own but staggers so much he almost falls to the ground, Dean lends his shoulder to help and holds him to the gate.
+Cas tries to climb out of the Impala on his own, but staggers so much he almost falls to the ground.
+Dean lends his shoulder to help and holds him to the gate.

 "Think you'll be alright going upstairs and coming back by yourself?"
 Dean hesitates by the edge when Cas steps onto the sand.

 Cas gives him a weak nod.
 "I'll be back as soon as possible," he says, in a tone of promise, and then the portal lights up.

 Sands rise and spin like a mini-sandstorm.
-Cas lets out a moan that sounds far too close to a suppressed silent scream, as if he is being burnt alive or torn apart by horses running different directions but uses all his power to swallow back that pain so that Dean might miss it.
+Cas lets out a moan that sounds far too close to a suppressed silent scream, as if he is being burned alive or torn apart by horses running in different directions, but uses all his power to swallow back that pain so that Dean might miss it.
 But Dean didn't.
-Dean yells his name, can't help himself from instantly reaching out a hand and almost stepping on to the sand, trying to drag Cas back down.
+Dean yells his name, can't help himself from instantly reaching out a hand and almost stepping onto the sand, trying to drag Cas back down.

 "No, Dean!
 Don't!"
 Real panic echoes in Cas's voice.

 Dean feels their fingers might have touched for a split second, but immediately there is a force throwing him out.
-He stumbles back a few steps, by the time he steadies himself again, the sandstorm has settled down, and Castiel is no longer there.
+He stumbles back a few steps.
+By the time he steadies himself again, the sandstorm has settled down, and Castiel is no longer there.

 <br>